pmarcis/mp-aligner/README.md

 * The source code of MPAligner is stored under [MPAligner](MPAligner).

-* The source code for the tool that generates trasliteration training data, dictionaries, and invalid alignment dictionaries is located under [CreateResources](CreateResources).
+* The source code for the tool that generates transliteration training data, dictionaries, and invalid alignment dictionaries is located under [CreateResources](CreateResources).

 * The transliteration system (Moses SMT) training recipes are stored under [ScriptsForTransliterationTraining](ScriptsForTransliterationTraining).